-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our sector experience and through discussion with the Directors, the investment manager and the administrator (as required by auditing standards).
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the Directors, the Manager and the administrator (as required by auditing standards) and discussed with the Directors and the Manager the policies and procedures regarding compliance with laws and regulations.
+We communicated identified laws and regulations throughout our team and remained alert to any indications of non-compliance throughout the audit.